lemachinarbo/ddev-dewire/README.md

 [![release](https://img.shields.io/github/v/release/lemachinarbo/ddev-dewire)](https://github.com/lemachinarbo/ddev-dewire/releases/latest)

 # DDEV DeWire
-*Simplify ProcessWire deployments with a single DDEV command: **De**fine once, **De**ploy everywhere.*
+*Simplify ProcessWire deployments with a single DDEV command.*

-DeWire installs [ProcessWire](https://github.com/processwire/processwire) and automates GitHub as your deployment control center — manage dev, staging, and prod from a single source of truth.
+DeWire installs [ProcessWire](https://github.com/processwire/processwire) and automates GitHub as your deployment control center, so you can manage dev, staging, and prod from a single source of truth.

 With DeWire you can do 3 things: